 Blake Mycoskie is a serial entrepreneur.

-By the time he was 30, Blake had already started four businesses.
-Oh and he also found time to compete in The Amazing Race.
+By the time he was 30, he had started four businesses and found time to compete in the hit TV show, The Amazing Race.

-It was to prove a life changing experience that sowed the seed for a multi-million dollar shoe empire.
+It was a life-changing experience that sowed the seed for a multi-million dollar shoe empire.

-He was waxing lyrical to his polo teacher about his experience when his teacher turned to him and asked ‘But what happens when these kids grow up?’
+The following day, he was telling his polo teacher about the experience.
+His teacher turned to him and asked: “But what happens when these kids grow up?”

-The day the article appeared in the paper he received orders for 2,200 pairs but only had 80 pairs left in his apartment.
-And then he got a call from Vogue magazine.
+Shortly after, an LA Times journalist interviewed Blake about the shoes.
+The day the article appeared, he received orders for 2,200 pairs.
+He had only 80 pairs left.
+And then he got a call from Vogue.